Anti-Inflammatory Diet Plan →

 Jump to Recipe

-These Enchilada Stuffed Zucchini Boats are packed full of a hearty meat mixture, topped with cheese, and baked in the oven for a wholesome, family friendly, low carb recipe you can feel good about serving!
-Dairy free option.
+These Stuffed Enchilada Zucchini Boats are packed full of a hearty meat mixture, topped with cheese, and baked in the oven for a wholesome, family friendly, low-carb meal you can feel good about serving!
+Dairy-free option.

 Zesty Tex-Mex Zucchini Boats

-When we first came across this zucchini boat recipe, flipping through the pages of the latest cookbook we received (thank you Wholesome Yum!), the bright colors and bold flavors pulled us right in.
+We first came across this zucchini boat recipe flipping through the pages of The Easy Keto Carbhoholis’ Cookbook from Wholesome Yum!
+The bright colors and bold flavors pulled us right in.
 We loved the intent of the book – helping to provide low-carb substitutes for all your favorite carb-loaded recipes.

 So, we knew we had to make it right away!
-With recipes like our Mexican Quinoa Skillet Dinner and Baked Mexican Cauliflower Rice with Chorizo, we can never say no to a good Mexican-inspired dish.
+With recipes like our Mexican Quinoa Skillet Dinner and Mexican Stuffed Peppers, we can never say no to a good Mexican-inspired dish.
 Plus, what better way to use up all the fresh summer zucchini before the season ends?
-Needless to say, we jumped to the kitchen right away!

 In addition to salt and pepper, there are just a handful of ingredients you’ll need to create all the flavor of enchiladas with none of the carbs.